dot166/jOS_j-lib/README.md

 # jLib - a common library that (most of) my android apps use

-contains a version of the holo theme that is patched for use with material components and appcompat, a custom actionbar based on material components Toolbar and some other things.
+contains a custom actionbar based on material components Toolbar and some other things.

 ## PrivExt subfolder can only be built with aosp, rest of lib can be built with gradle